 IIH and Children

 Hearing that your child has been diagnosed with Idiopathic Intracranial Hypertension (IIH) can be a worrying time for parents.
-IIH is a rare neurological condition affecting just 1:200,000 children and less than 60 children are diagnosed with the condition each year in the UK.
+IIH is a rare neurological condition affecting around 1:150,000 children and less than 60 children are diagnosed with the condition each year in the UK.
 It is thought that the total number of children with IIH in the UK is in excess of 800.
 There is no difference in the rate of IIH by gender in children but 50% of female children seen in 2011 were obese.

 Some children are often too young to report their symptoms adequately and can present with many nonspecific symptoms such as mood swings and more.
 Although many children have symptoms in common, each child is an individual and should be treated accordingly.

 IIH UK can help you get in-touch with other parents.
 Please email email@example.com for further details.

 Children are diagnosed much in the same way as adults - please see our diagnosis page here.
 To make the lumbar puncture less traumatic, children generally undergo lumbar punctures under general anaesthetic by x-ray guidance.
 The treatment offered is usually the same as an adult, the side effects from medication such as Acetazolomide can be upsetting for young children and, along with adults, a percentage will be unable to tolerate it.
 Ensuring your child drinks plenty of fluids whilst taking diuretics can help ease medication side effects.
 In addition, try to ensure that your child eats a healthy diet with plenty of potassium rich foods as this can help eliminate pins and needles which is often a side effect of Acetazolomide.